Types Of Pigeons UK

 - Bird droppings also damage car paint for a different reason.
 They form a fine coating that prevents the paint below from expanding or contracting with hot and cold weather.
 This causes the painted layer to crumble and fall off, uncovering the vulnerable surface of the car frame.

-Read more: Keep pigeons away from properties.
+Read how to Keep pigeons away from properties

 Habitat